-10. "Zambia projects 7% real GDP" (Daily Mail, 16th)

-Government anticipates positive growth in Zambia's economy with real gross domestic product (GDP) projected at seven percent in 2014 compared to 6.4 percent in 2013.
+10. "Zambia projects 7% real GDP" (Daily Mail, 16th) Government anticipates positive growth in Zambia's economy with real gross domestic product (GDP) projected at seven percent in 2014 compared to 6.4 percent in 2013.
 Inflation is also expected to remain at the single digit level and drop to 6.5 percent compared to 7.1 percent recorded at end 2013.
-This was according to the Ministry of Finance public relations officer Chileshe Kandeta who also said that the growth in the country's GDP and drop in inflation will stem from global developments.
+This was according to the Ministry of Finance public relations officer Chileshe Kandeta who also said that the growth in the country's GDP and drop in inflation will stem from albeid development.
+The global growth is projected at 3.7 percent in 2014. global developments.
 The global growth is projected at 3.7 percent in 2014.
 Global developments will have a positive impact on the domestic economy with real GDP projected at seven percent.
 This will be driven by strong performance in the mining, transport, communication, and construction sectors.

-11. "Zambia's metal exports soar" (Times, 28th) Zambia's metal export earnings last year increased to US7 billion from \$6.5 billion in 2012 translating in 8.8per cent rise while production increased by nearly six per cent.
+11. "Zambia's metal exports soar" (Times, 28th) Zambia's metal export earnings last year increased to US7 billion from \$6.5 billion in 2012 translating in 8.8-per cent rise while production increased by nearly six per In 2012 translating in 8.8-per cent rise while production increased by nearly six per cent.
 Following a rise in the copper export earnings, the metal export earnings increased by 8.8 per cent to \$7.086 billion from \$6.511 billion in 2012.
 According to the 2013 Annual Economic Report which was released by the Ministry of Finance recently, copper export earnings for 2013, at \$6.941 billion, were 10.3 per cent higher than the US\$6.294 billion for 2012.
 This was mainly driven by higher export volumes.
 The country exported 981,340 tonnes volumes of copper which were 11.3 per cent higher than the 882,095 tonnes exported in 2012.